intermine/im-docs/docs/database/database-building/data-integration.rst

 The stages are:

+retrieve
-* `retrieve` - load data from source database/files into an items database
+	load data from source database/files into an items database

+translate
-* `translate` - convert from a source items database to a target items database
+	convert from a source items database to a target items database

+load
-* `load` - read from a target items database and integrate into the production database
+	read from a target items database and integrate into the production database

 Most sources do not have a `translate` step so `retrieve` will write to the `common-tgt-items` database.

+.. index:: build-db, Dsource, Daction, integration, data integration